WARNING to “healthy weight” individuals: Fatty liver health problems could be brewing inside

 Normally, increased visceral fat and reduced skeletal mass present as strong risk factors for the development of fatty liver in patients with obesity.
 However, for non-obese NAFLD, researchers didn’t have this type of insight and started looking at both non-obese and obese patients.

 They discovered that a quarter of the both males and females had non-obese fatty liver disease.
 Researchers were surprised to find that these individuals had lower muscle strength and skeletal muscle mass than patients with NAFLD who also were diagnosed with obesity.
 Belly fat was low in these patients, and the study found only a modest increase in insulin resistance and liver fatty accumulation.

 Researchers commented that these results show that there are key differences in how fatty liver disease presents itself in men and women who aren’t obese.
 And it’s a reminder that even individuals without obesity are at risk for fatty liver disease.

-Recently, studies found that patients with fatty liver disease had a great risk of hospitalization with COVID-19 due to COVID-related complications.
-With this new study on non-obese NAFLD, we now know that even more people are likely at risk for this increased risk of coronavirus complications.
+Studies have found that patients with fatty liver disease have a great risk of hospitalization with COVID due to COVID-related complications.
+With this study on non-obese NAFLD, we now know that even more people are likely at risk for this increased risk of coronavirus complications.

 Bottom line: we need to have a greater appreciation (and respect) for healthy liver function.
 Simply put, a healthy liver is crucial for us to enjoy a healthy life.
 Liver function literally affects every organ and system of the body from hormone production, blood sugar regulation and the removal of harmful toxins from the body.
 If your liver struggles, so will you.

 Find out how poor liver function can increase the risk of autoimmune disorders, cancer, diabetes, heart disease plus much more!
-Click to to sign up now for the Fatty Liver Docu-Class created by Jonathan Landsman.
+Own the Fatty Liver Docu-Class, created by Jonathan Landsman.